QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     A x = b

 We will now
-focus on cases where :math:`A` is both massive (e.g. potentially millions of equations), sparse, and sometimes ill-conditioned - but where there is always unique solution.
+focus on cases where :math:`A` is both massive (e.g. potentially millions of equations), sparse, and sometimes ill-conditioned - but where there is always a unique solution.

 While this may seem excessive, it occurs in practice due to the curse of dimensionality, discretizations of PDEs, and when working with big data.